BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_15.md

 ### Day 29: Graduation

-Finally, we get to obtain the *Mega-Z Ring*!
+Finally, we get to obtain the *Omni Ring*!
 This allows us to use Z-Moves as well as Mega Evolve our Pokemon!

 **Relationship Point Choices**:
 - Thank you, everyone!
 (Melia +2, Ren +2, Aelita +3, Damien